javajon/kubernetes-observability/README.md

 ### Start the microservices ###

-Only the microservices images have been deployed to your private registry, the services now need to be started.
+Only the microservice images have been deployed to your private registry, the services now need to be started.
 Create a namespace where the microservice containers will run.